Due to the restrictions imposed to prevent the spread of Covid 19, some DVA services are operating a limited capacity.

 Anyone applying for a taxi vehicle licence (TVL) or wanting to make changes to an existing licence must do so online.
 Paper applications are no longer accepted.

-Start the online application at the link below:
+Read further information or start the online application at the link below:

 In the case of new taximeters, the taximeter must be verified accurate and be sealed by DVA before an annual taxi vehicle test appointment can be booked.